Ivan-Khar/RandomShaders/README.md

-# LeftHandedMod
+# Snap Look
-1.8.9 forge mod that swaps your hands
+1.8.9 forge mod that allows you to quickly "snap" into specific thirdperson view

-To swap your hand use "F" key

-Hand state resets after restart